rust-lang/rfcs/text/3318-field-pojection.md

 ### Disadvantages:

 - `.` is less confusing to beginners compared to `~`.
-Other languages use it primarly as a unary binary negation operator
+Other languages use it primarily as a unary binary negation operator
 - `.` can be used on `&mut Struct`, `&Struct` and `Struct`.
 The first two are outliers, as they do not have fields themselves (`.` is actually `(*expr).field`).
 So it would be weird to make